chstorb/Fritz/README.md

 ## Description

-FRITZ!Box free and open-source TR064 implementation.
+This is the FRITZ!Box free and open-source TR064 implementation.

 ## Example